 Market Development.
 Home Depot uses market development as its main intensive growth strategy.
 This intensive strategy supports business growth by establishing the firm’s presence in new markets or new market segments.
 In Home Depot’s case, market development is generally applied through acquisitions.
 For example, Home Depot acquired Interline Brands in July of 2015 to achieve successful entry in the market segment of non-industrial businesses.
 A strategic objective based on this intensive growth strategy is to continue acquiring more firms to establish a strong market presence.
 This intensive strategy for growth also supports Home Depot’s generic strategy of broad differentiation.

 Product Development.
 Home Depot applies product development as its secondary intensive growth strategy.
 This intensive strategy contributes to business growth through new products to attract more customers.
-For example, Home Depot’s house brands like Husky, Glacier Bay, and Commercial Electric contribute to the firm’s competitiveness and growth.
+For example, the company’s house brands, like Husky, Glacier Bay, and Commercial Electric, contribute to the firm’s competitiveness and growth.
 This intensive growth strategy is linked to the strategic objective of expanding the company’s product mix.
 Home Depot’s generic strategy of broad differentiation is supported through this intensive strategy for growth.
+Product development is also supported through Home Depot’s operations management in the business areas of product design, quality management, and process and capacity management.

 Market Penetration.
 Home Depot uses market penetration as its supporting or tertiary intensive strategy for growth.
 This intensive strategy supports business growth through more sales of the same products to customers in the same or current market.
 For example, Home Depot implements discount sales and special offers to get more customers from its current markets.
 Based on this intensive growth strategy, a strategic objective is to offer products at affordable prices.
-Home Depot’s cost leadership generic strategy supports this intensive growth strategy.
+Through low costs and the affordable selling prices of home improvement merchandise, the cost leadership generic strategy supports this intensive growth strategy.
+Also, Home Depot’s marketing mix (4Ps) provides strategic support that facilitates reaching target buyers and improving the company’s market share.

 References